School-of-Life-Project/Portal/README.md

 ## Building

 You will need [Rust](https://www.rust-lang.org/tools/install) and [Node.js](https://nodejs.org/en/download) to build this application.
+In addition, you will need to install the build dependencies for [Tauri](https://v2.tauri.app/start/prerequisites/).

 First, install the applications's dependencies.